Leith: Transport

 The SS Sirius (built in Leith) beat the SS Great Western by one day in being the first steamship to cross the Atlantic but, as a much smaller ship, was eclipsed by the press coverage given to the larger ship.
 Leith offered ferry services to many European ports, including Hamburg and Oslo.

-Today, Leith is served by various bus services provided by Lothian Buses.
-A tram service was due to serve Leith in 2011 by Edinburgh Trams.
-However, due to construction and funding issues, the section of the line towards Leith was postponed and is now due to open in spring 2023.
+Today, Leith is served by various bus services provided by Lothian Buses and a tram service provided by Edinburgh Trams.
+This tram service was due to serve Leith in 2011, however, due to construction and funding issues, the section of the line towards Leith and Newhaven was delayed.
+It opened just after midday on 7 June 2023 with Leith stops at Balfour Street (Leith Walk), Foot of the Walk (Constitution Street), The Shore (Constitution Street), Port of Leith and Ocean Terminal.

 Culture and community

 Leith has a long history of pioneering social advances, some of which were the first of their kind in Scotland:

 All boys were educated for free from 1555 onwards.
 This was paid for by the local trade guilds.
 All girls were educated from 1820, a long time after the boys, but a very early example of free education for females (only required by law from 1876).
 A free hospital service was provided from 1777, paid for by a local tax, with beds sponsored by local shops.
 Leith had electric street lighting from 1890 and electric trams from 1905 (only Blackpool was earlier in the UK).
 The first public sewer in Scotland was built in Bernard Street in 1780; this flowed into the Water of Leith.

 Leith was formerly a port linked to the trade of the Hanseatic League.

 Leith is also home to The Queen's former floating Royal residence, the Royal Yacht Britannia, now a five-star visitor attraction and evening events venue permanently berthed at the Ocean Terminal shopping centre.

-Leith was named as the fourth 'coolest neighbourhood in the world' by Time Out in 2021.
+Leith was named as the fourth "coolest neighbourhood in the world" by Time Out in 2021.

-The Port of Leith distillery, currently under construction, will soon be the UK’s only vertical whisky distillery.
+The Port of Leith distillery, is the United Kingdom's only vertical whisky distillery.